How working from home changed the way I help others

 Lifelong advocate helps callers and community from home

 Sharon Meeks DeBouse brings decades of experience to her work as a customer agent for Liveops .
-In fact, Sharon had not only an entire career before joining Liveops Nation in 2009, she was a leader in creating some of the nation’s first outsourced call centers in the 1980s.
+In fact, Sharon had not only an entire career before joining Liveops Nation in 2009, she was a leader in creating some of the nation’s first outsourced contact centers in the 1980s.
 Sharon got her start in the contact center world shortly after attending University of Florida.
 Before she knew it, she was ascending the corporate ladder with Capital Credit.
-A few years later, Sharon was tapped to lead the launch of call centers for AT&T and other telecom giants.
+A few years later, Sharon was tapped to lead the launch of contact centers for AT&T and other telecom giants.

 When Sharon left the corporate world more than a decade ago, she still wanted to help people the way she always had but with more freedom.
 She started consulting in a variety of capacities, including executive coaching, business strategy and career counseling.

-She soon realized that she could counsel people better if she herself were to experience working in the cloud-based, remote-worker approach being taken with modern call centers.
+She soon realized that she could counsel people better if she herself were to experience working in the cloud-based, remote-worker approach being taken with modern contact centers.
 So she went to work as a Liveops agent.

 That’s when her career took another turn.

 Sharon recently attended a Liveops roadshow in Atlanta where she met with Greg Hanover, Liveops CEO, and snapped this quick video:

 Sharon imagined she’d do a short stint as an agent, but she loved Liveops and found it rewarding and easy to integrate into her long-term lifestyle.
 Now she’s excited to be sharing some of the ways she’s excelling as a home-based customer service agent and why she doesn’t plan on stopping anytime soon.

 Sharon explains how she delivers a better customer experience from a home-based business